leonardor/Example-of-Javascript-Widget-Service-on-BackboneJS/README.md

 b) a comment form
 c) a list of comments with pagination

-Every widget is installed on the website by a sigle html code line like this:
+Every widget is installed on the website by a single html code line like this:

 &lt;div data-id="comments-recommended" data-topic-id="1"&gt;&lt;/div&gt;